andythegeek/git-practice/README.md

 - An Automatic merge happens when the two histories have diverged, but git is able to reconcile them into one set of changes.
 This creates a new commit on the current branch.

+## What's a remote?

+A remote repo is one hosted somewhere other than our local machine.
+We can add remotes with 'git remote add', and set up *tracking branches* to track differences between our local and remote repositories.

+We push to remotes with 'git push', and fetch from them with 'git fetch'.
+We can also fetch and merge in one set with 'git pull'.